varugheseben/edurek-data_science/Time Series Analysis and Forecasting Methods/Introduction.md

   Unlike a simple moving average—which gives equal weight to all past observations—exponential smoothing assigns exponentially decreasing weights as the observations get older.
 In short: recent data has a huge impact on the forecast, while older data has a progressively smaller impact.

+  - Captures short-term patterns better than simple averages
+  - Works well for stationary or slowly changing series
+  - Holt's and Holt-Winters methods based on this basis

   Example: Imagine you run a business and want to forecast tomorrow's sales
    - Yesterday's sales numbers are incredibly relevant because they capture current demand, current weather, and recent marketing.
    - Sales numbers from six months ago are much less relevant.

    Instead of completely ignoring old data, exponential smoothing retains it but dampens its influence.
 The rate at which the influence decreases is controlled by a smoothing parameter, typically denoted as $\alpha$ (alpha).

+   - **Holt's Linear Trend Method**
+     - Extends exponential smoothing by adding a 'trend' component
+     - Usefull when data has a steady upward and downward trend
+     - **Forcast = Level + Trend * Time**
+     - Two smoothing parameters
+         - Level($\alpha$)
+         - Trend($\beta$